 Harry was starting to get angry now, Maybourne seemed intent on making it seem like Harry should be giving him and his cronies the worst spells in his arsenal.
-"No. Anyone who hasn't studied and understands it.
-Would you allow someone who hadn't studied, been trained to use, and understood the consequences of a nuclear bomb make the choice to use it?"
+"No. Anyone who hasn't studied and understands the dangers inherent in using them.
+Would you allow someone who hadn't studied, been trained to use, and understood the consequences of a nuclear bomb the chance to use it?"

 "AND THAT'S THE PROBLEM!"
 Harry slammed a fist onto the table, anger finally getting the best of him.
-Maybourne's casual disregard for what magic was capable of made him forget the advice Elizabeth had given him in keeping his cool.
+Maybourne's casual disregard for what magic was capable of made him forget the advice Elizabeth had given him in keeping his cool, but the warning grip on his arm reminded him, allowing him to take a deep breath and regain his calm.
 "Magic is a wonderful force.
 It can make lives easier, more fun, more entertaining, but then you get to the dark arts.
 Dark arts are called such not because of their use today, but because they were, with VERY few exceptions, conceived to be used for an evil purpose."

 "Your point?
 Things that were conceived for evil can be used for good."